filecoin-project/filecoin-docs/docs/mine/README.md

 - A dedicated SSD to act as a large cache store (512GB+)
 - A large amount of RAM for computing data replication (128GB+)

+For users that only wish to use the Lotus client for the purposes of keeping a wallet or interfacing with the network, **a system with 2-4 CPU cores, 8GiB of RAM, and enough storage for the Filecoin blockchain** should be sufficient (the current testnet chain grows at about 12GiB per week; improvements to reduce this storage requirement are ongoing).

 ### Aren't these requirements relatively high?

 Indeed, compared to the hardware requirements of running a Proof-of-Stake validator, these benchmarks are much higher -- though are certainly worth it.
 As these will not increase for the presumable future, money spent on hardware for Filecoin mining will provide users with many years of reliable service, paying for themselves several times over.
 Think of the investment as running a small cloud storage business; to launch one on the existing data hosting model, it would cost millions of dollars in infrastructure and logistics to get off the ground.
 With Filecoin, you are able to do the exact same for only a few thousand dollars, and can also be run out of the comfort of your own home.